-Ontario Financing Authority Debenture By-Law #187 that the By-Law #187 in Appendix B, a by-law for Ministry of Education approved capital projects started before August 31, 2015 authorizing the issuance of \$11,401,589 in debentures, be approved.
+15d) Ontario Financing Authority Debenture By-Law #187 that the By-Law #187 in Appendix B, a by-law for Ministry of Education approved capital projects started before August 31, 2015 authorizing the issuance of \$11,401,589 in debentures, be approved.

 In favour Opposed

-Trustees Andrachuk

-Rizzo

-Crawford

-Davis

-D'Amico

-Del Grande
+Trustees Andrachuk Rizzo Crawford Davis D'Amico Del Grande Tanuan

-Tanuan

-The Motion was decla red

-CARRIED

-Andrachuk, seconded by DARD to rise and report Trustee Del Grande, that the meeting t.
+MOVED by Trustee Andrachuk, seconded by Trustee Del Grande, that the meeting resolve into FULL BOARD to rise and report.

-CARRIED

-SECRETARY - C H A I R
+SECRETARY

+CHAIR

-TORONTO CATHOLIC DISTRICT SCHOOL BOARD
+TORONTO CATHOLIC DISTRICT For Board Use Only

+Notonto Catholis SCHOOL BOARD Delegation No.

-DELEGATION REGISTRATION FORM FOR STANDING OR OTHER COMMITTEES
+UN THE PER DELEGATION REGISTRATION FORM FOR STANDING OR OTHER COMMITTEES [] Public Session

-PLEASE BE ADVISED THAT ALL STANDING COMMITTEE MEETINGS ARE BEING RECORDED
+tict School 80 PLEASE BE ADVISED THAT ALL STANDING COMMITTEE MEETINGS ARE BEING RECORDED [] Private Session [] Five (5)

-For Board Use Only Delegation No.

-[] Public Session [] Private

-Session

-[] Five (5)

 Minutes

 Name Father Carlos Sierra Committee Student Achievement and Well-Being Catholic Education Human Resources Date of Presentatio n 3/3/2016 Topic of Presentatio n Parish and School Working Together Topic or Issue Parish and School Working Together Details As Pastor of St. Brigid's Church, I am very perplexed and quite concerned with the current state of some of the Catholic schools regarding the partnership between the Church and School.
 I am requesting an appointment and the opportunity to speak at your upcoming March 3rd, 2016 Committee meeting.
 I would like to present my concerns and to look at possible ways to cooperate for a better and stronger partnership.
-We would like to know if the Pastor can attend the meeting.
+We would like to know if the Pastor c an attend the meeting.
 I am here as a delegation to speak only on my own behalf Yes Action Requested I am an official representative of the Catholic School Advisrory Committee (CSAC) No I am an official representative of student government I am here as a spokeperson for another group or organization